The Cost of Non-Compliance: DPDP Penalty Structure Explained

 Final Thought

-The DPDP penalty framework is not designed to catch companies off guard.
-It is designed to catch companies that ignore clear responsibilities.
+The DPDP penalty framework is not designed to surprise compliant organizations.
+It is designed to penalize those who ignore clear responsibilities.

-The cost of non-compliance is no longer abstract.
-It is measurable, enforceable, and public.
+Today, the cost of non-compliance is measurable, enforceable, and public.

-In the DPDP era, the real question is not whether compliance is expensive.
+In the DPDP era, the real question is no longer whether compliance is expensive.

 Leave a Reply